universome/class-norm/README.md

 ```

 ### How to run ZSL training
-Please, refer to this [Google Colab](https://colab.research.google.com/drive/125-hNotS79DH-6lb3CNcN3PaDZfPxasV?usp=sharing): it contains the code to reproduce our results.
+Please, refer to this [Google Colab notebook](class-norm-for-czsl.ipynb): it contains the code to reproduce our results.

 ## How to run CZSL training
 To run CZSL training you will need to run the command: